cirosantilli/latex-submodule/readme.md

 I believe this adds a startup and maintainance barrier that is too large, and that it is better to simply use up a little more memory.

-## why output dirs are not on the repo
+## Why output dirs are not on the repo

-it would be nice to keep the `_out/` in the main repo to make that even clear for users that this dir will contain stuff
+It would be nice to keep the `_out/` in the main repo to make that even clear for users that this dir will contain stuff.

-however git cannot currently track empty dirs
+However git cannot currently track empty dirs.

-of course, one could put a dummy file like `.gitkeep` or `readme.md` inside the dir to keep it
+Of course, one could put a dummy file like `.gitkeep` or `readme.md` inside the dir to keep it.

-however any file put into those dirs could conflict with output files (what if the program output is called `.gitkeep` or `readme.md` ?)
+However any file put into those dirs could conflict with output files (what if the program output is called `.gitkeep` or `readme.md` ?).

-since `_out/` is such a rare name and obviously not a place where users should put their important files, a design decision was made to keep it out of the repo.
+Since `_out/` is such a rare name and obviously not a place where users should put their important files, a design decision was made to keep it out of the repo.

-furthermore dataloss is an inevitable possible consequense of `make clean`, and even keeping the `_out` in the repo would not prevent people from losing their data ( it might even increase the chances that someone puts something in there... )
+Furthermore dataloss is an inevitable possible consequense of `make clean`, and even keeping the `_out` in the repo would not prevent people from losing their data ( it might even increase the chances that someone puts something in there... )